Skip to main content

 3

-Restart the gateway and verify:
+Restart the gateway and verify

 View OpenClaw traces in Weave

+Once the plugin is active, each agent session produces a trace you can inspect in the Weave UI.
 After running at least one agent session, open your project in the Weave UI:

 1. Navigate to https://wandb.ai and select your project.